 Projects that are one acre or larger in size must submit an erosion and sedimentation control plan to the North Carolina Division of Land Quality.
 The ESC plan must be reviewed by UNC Environment, Health and Safety before the plan is submitted to the Division of Land Quality.
 These projects will receive a NC NPDES General Permit and are required to follow all conditions of the permit.
-Provisions of the NC General Permit can be found here.
+Provisions of the NC General Permit.

 Projects between .1 and 1 acre

 Projects that are between .1 acre (4,356 square feet) and 1 acre must submit an ESC plan to UNC Department of Environment, Health, and Safety.
 Contractors must follow the ESC plan throughout the entire project.
 In addition, the site superintendant is required to fill out inspection checklists at the same frequency as required by the NC NPDES General Permit (twice a week and after rainfall greater than .5 inches).